-In addition, based on the projected credit loss model, the consolidated subsidiaries adopting the International Financial Reporting Standards located in outside Japan post allowance for doubtful accounts after measuring their projected credit loss based on the loan loss provision ratio that is adjusted after past bad debt records and current and future economic situations, etc. are counted.
+In addition, the consolidated subsidiaries adopting the International Financial Reporting Standards located outside Japan apply IFRS 9 "Financial Instruments," and based on the expected credit loss (ECL) model, post allowance for doubtful accounts after measuring their projected credit loss for 12 months or the entire expected remaining period using the loss ratio that is adjusted after past bad debt records and current and future economic situations, etc. are counted.